Lakes Water Bird: Development

 The Lakes Water Bird was built in 1911 for E.W.
 Wakefield, of the Lakes Flying Company, Windermere by A.V.
 Roe, who would build aircraft to the designs of individual customers.
 It was built as a landplane with the intention of converting it to a seaplane once testing was complete.
 Wakefield had been interested in waterborne aircraft since 1909 and had performed experiments with different float designs towed at speed across Lake Windermere.
 Unsticking problems persisted until he visited Henri Fabre in France and got useful advice on float design.
 The 12 ft (3.66 m) long float for the Water Bird followed Glen Curtiss' float and was built by boat builders Borwick of Bowness-on-Windermere using mahogany with aluminium and canvas.

 Avro built the aircraft in Manchester, transporting it to Brooklands for its first flight on 25 May 1911.
 It was a two-bay single-seat pusher biplane with wings of unequal span.
 The outer half of each upper wing carried a pair of ailerons; the larger inner one had a semicircular trailing edge extending well behind the wing trailing edge.
-Bamboo outriggers fore and aft of the wings supported leading elevators and tail surfaces plus rudder.
+Bamboo outriggers fore and aft of the wings supported leading elevators, tail surfaces, and rudder.
 Both elevator and rudder were operated by bamboo pushrods.
 Power was provided by a 50 hp (37 kW) Gnome Omega seven-cylinder rotary engine driving an 8 ft 6in (2.59 m) propeller.

 After testing as a landplane at Brooklands in May/June 1911, the Water Bird was taken to Hill of Oaks on Windermere and the float fitted in place of the wheeled undercarriage.
 A pair of cylindrical floats was mounted below the wingtips for lateral stability on the water.
 The successful first flight was on 25 November 1911, with ex-Avro school pilot H. Stanley Adams.